micoxion/AttoviaWiki/content/DM Resources/Systems/Trust.md

 If a player rolls 10 over a DC then trust moves down the table by one.
 If a player rolls 5 under a DC or half a DC whichever is less then trust moves up the table by one.
 ###### Implicit
 If the outcome of something said to an NPC or of Roleplay + a roll deems it then you may increase or decrease Trust as you wish.
 Just make it believable, its not realistic or interesting to drop trust to -2 from +3 because of one mistake made by the party, just as its not very engaging to go from -3 to +1 thanks to a single piece of corroborated truth.
+### Individuals vs. Groups
+In some cases you may want to give a group of important individuals an average trust score based on the individuals' own scores.
+Then if an important statement and/or roll is targeted at the group as a whole you may use the average score to make a single very important roll.